MrBounty/HEG/README.md

     name,
     email
   }
-FILTER .friend = global currentUser
+FILTER .friend = global currentUser;
 ```

 And that's it, you can now query aywhere in your app and every request is potentialy authentify, so no risk of auth crossing of stuffs like that.
 And don't worry about performance, it is think to be use like that, it cost nothing.

-*Note: A function named init in go in any file will be run one time at the beguinning.*
+*Note: A function named init in go in any file will be run one time at the start of the server.*

 # Go + HTMX + JS

 Ok now that we have setup everything, we need to start building the app.
-Idk what you are trying to build but I will try to give my idea of it.
+Idk what you are trying to build but I will try stay consistent for any kind of app.

 ## Template

+*Note: I use the Django template because I like it but the go and other one are good too.
+[Choose the one you prefer.](https://docs.gofiber.io/guide/templates/)* [Or learn more abour Django template](https://docs.djangoproject.com/en/5.0/ref/templates/language/)

 ## HTMX or JS
 You will need to ask yourself that a lot because HTMX isn't good for everything (JS either but they don't want to admite it).